ssrome/100-days-of-code/log.md

 **Today's Progress:** A light React session, due to sickness https://twitter.com/saromsaweb/status/1100530432175718401

-**Thoughts:** A light session for me which was due to the fact I haven't been feeling well over the past couple of days
+**Thoughts:** A light session, for me, which was due to the fact I haven't been feeling well over the past couple of days.

+### Day 83: February 28, 2019

+**Today's Progress:** JavaScript session https://twitter.com/saromsaweb/status/1101252687511867393

+**Thoughts:** Still not well so my progress is a little interrupted